 Latvian is the official language as well as the dominant language of Latvia.
-Russian, Ukrainian, Latgalian, and Belarusian have also Spoken Languages In Latvia.
+Russian, Ukrainian, Latgalian, and Belarusian are also Spoken Languages In Latvia.

 Latvian, also called Lettish, Latvian Latviesu Valoda, an Eastern Baltic language, is spoken mainly in Latvia, where it has been the official language of Latvia since 1918.
 It belongs to the Baltic branch of the Indo-European language family.
 At the end of the 20th century, about 1.5 million Latvian speakers spoke standard Latvian.